 At Ezaki Glico we promote autonomous, efficient workstyles for our employees.
 We have established a program enabling employees to work from home and other locations outside company sites to improve work efficiency and productivity.
-The average percentage of eligible employees using the telework program at least once a month in fiscal 2019 was 37.1%.

 Example: Selected in top one hundred telework pioneers and received Award of the Minister for Internal Affairs and Communications